icapps/translations/README.md

-# iCapps Translations
+# icapps Translations

-Import the translations from the iCapps translations portal.
+Import the translations from the icapps translations portal.

 ## Installation